 Now that that’s out of the way, it’s time to make a list of all the brands that would be a good fit for your blog.

-For me, I’ve got to ensure that their products’ ingredients, sourcing, and business practices align with my mission of clean, real food, non-toxic and natural ingredients and eco-friendly, sustainable living.
+For me, I’ve got to ensure that they align with my company mission of helping women drop hustle and build streamlined online businesses.
 Whatever your brand values are, you obviously have to make sure the brands are a great match as authenticity always wins over income.

 An easy starting point would be writing down all the brands you already use and love.
 If you’re a food blogger, look in your pantry and fridge for ideas.
 Beauty blogger?
 Look in your makeup bag, shower, and bathroom.
 You get the idea!